SPATIOTEMPORAL

 FROM 24% → 2%

-In NVIDIA Cosmos simulations designed to force close interactions between robots and humans, we saw near-collisions fall by over 90% when we introduced our Motion Intelligence model.
+In NVIDIA Cosmos simulations designed to place robots and humans in close proximity, we saw near-collisions fall by over 90% when we introduced our Motion Intelligence model.
 We saw:

 Earlier yielding